rvikmanis/gasoline/README.md

 Inspired by [Redux](redux) and [Elm](elm), Gasoline has a similar architecture, with one-way data-flow, immutable state and a deterministic model for updates in the form of reducers, but includes significant improvements:

-* A declarative API with support for synchronous dependencies between models - a novel solution to an old problem, and the *raison d'être* for Gasoline.
+* A declarative API with support for dependencies between models - the primary motivation for this project.

 * Asynchronous action streams - a way to abstract time-variant sequences, remote resource access and other side effects, heavily inspired by [redux-observable](redux-observable).